RuslanSlepuhin/server_bot/_apps/itcoty_web/README.md

 - Fill out the ```.env``` file with your data.

 ## Project launching:
-- To build and start:
+- To build and start the Docker containers:
 ```
 task docker-up
 ```
 <i class="fas fa-copy"></i>

-- To stop:
+- To stop the Docker containers:
 ```
 task docker-down
 ```